WoSIS - Contributing institutions and experts

 - Tanzania, a collection of soil data collated by the National Forest Service in the framework of the NAFORMA (National Forest Resources Monitoring and Assessment) project.

-b) Several databases (e.g. WISE, AfSP, and SOTER) were compiled in collaboration with various partners.
+d) Several databases (e.g. WISE, AfSP and SOTER) were compiled in collaboration with numerous partners.
 In so far as possible, these have been listed/acknowledged in the technical reports that accompany these databases.
-Duplicate profiles are flagged in the WoSIS workflow.
+Duplicate profiles arising in compilations are flagged in the WoSIS workflow.